 This project request is for construction of a new science building.
 The current building was constructed in 1972 and has many safety (including asbestos) and code compliance issues.
 The Anatomy, Biology, Chemistry, and Physics Labs no longer meet the standards for science classrooms in a higher education setting.
 In addition, the lab benches and floor tiles were manufactured with asbestos and cannot be modified to meet current needs.
 Glass lined chemical drain lines have broken and cannot be repaired due to their location within concrete walls.
-The single elevator in the building is too small to accommodate new larger wheelchairs and, therefore is not ADA code compliance issues that need to be addressed as well.
+The single elevator in the building is too small to accommodate new larger wheelchairs and, therefore is not ADA code compliant.
+There are numerous other ADA code compliance and international building and trade code compliance issues that need to be addressed as well.